 Board the train of thought to Entitlement Station, in the heart of Abundance, where the coronation of a lifetime is underway.
-Queen Pristine Goldspinner has just been coroneted to reign over sixteen (somewhat) united States of Consciousness.
+Queen Pristine Goldspinner has just been coroneted to reign over the sixteen (somewhat) United States of Consciousness.
 Princess Erica, the Queen’s uninvited twin sister, crashes the coronation with her eyes on the crown.

 Prince Godwyn Bonheur, widower with two unruly teenage daughters, attends the coronation with his eyes on the young Queen.

 Your invitation to the celebration awaits you.
 You will be seated between Queen Mother Marguerite and Nanny Carabella Needlepinch.
 Listen in.
-You might just catch an earful of questionable activities both above and below stairs.
+You might just catch an earful of questionable activities both above, and below stairs.

-A delightful read, deliciously funny.
-The writing is heartwarming in its honesty, relatable and purely beautiful.
+“A delightful read, deliciously funny.
+The writing is heartwarming in its honesty, relatable and purely beautiful.”

 ~ Mirela, bank V.P.